lpar/problem/README.md

 returned `error`, ready for the handler to issue using `problem.Write(w, err)`.

 You can mix `ProblemDetails` error returns with other kinds of error return.
-A convenience function will report an error including JSON details if it's a `ProblemDetails`, or return construct a default Internal Server Error otherwise:
+A convenience function will report an error including JSON details if it's a `ProblemDetails`, or construct a default Internal Server Error detail object otherwise:

 ```
   err := someFunction()